sanchitdilipjain/walkthrough-of-war-tool/docs/index.md

 - The AWS WA Tool, which is free at no cost and available under AWS Management Console, provides a way to regularly validate your workloads, discover potential issues, and capture your improvements.

 **Step 1 - Access Well-Architected Tool**
-- In order to access AWS Well-Architected Tool, we need to simply login and navigate in the AWS console as we do for any other AWS services
+- In order to access AWS Well-Architected Tool, we need to simply log in and navigate in the AWS console as we do for any other AWS services

 <img src="images/image.png" class="inline"/>